kadyb/user2026/README.md

 # useR!
 2026

-This repository contains materials for the workshop at the [useR!
+This repository contains materials for the "*Introduction to spatial data science*" workshop at the [useR!
 2026 conference](https://user2026.r-project.org/).

 # Introduction